-The Code of Practice states that teachers are responsible and accountable for the progress and development of all pupils in their class, including those who have access to additional support.
+The Code of Practice states that all teachers are responsible and accountable for the progress and development of all pupils in their class, including those who have access to additional support.
 A process of on-going teacher assessments and termly pupil progress meetings with teachers identifies those pupils making less than expected progress given their age and individual circumstances.
 At the first stage, if ongoing class assessments suggest a child may have special educational needs we will aim to identify any barriers to learning, devise personalised targets and provide specific support within the classroom setting.
 Progress will be closely monitored.
 This is called Quality First Teaching.
 If progress is not evident as a result of this provision, we would look to provide further support and move to the next stage of SEND support.

 In deciding whether to make special educational provision, the teacher and Inclusion Manager will consider all of the information gathered from within the school about the pupil's progress, alongside national data and expectations of progress, in addition to the views of parents/carers and the pupil.
 During this stage extra teaching or interventions may be detailed in a SEND Support Plan.
-Particular care is taken when identifying and assessing SEND for children whose first language is not English.

 This begins a cycle of assess, plan, do, review with the child at the centre of the process.
-This is a working document which will be updated regularly with staff and parents/carers assessing the impact of interventions.
+This is a working document which will be updated termly with staff and parents/carers assessing the impact of interventions.